xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 TODO: figure illustrating position intuition (insert between two words).

-"A certain place within the existing text" is vague, but at a minimum, it should be between the characters left and right of your insertion point (here TODO and TODO).
+"A certain place within the existing text" is vague, but at a minimum, it should be between the characters left and right of your insertion point (here TODO and TODO (ref figure)).
 Also, unlike an index, this intuitive position doesn't change if other users concurrently type earlier in the document; your cursor is still between the same words as before.
 In other words, it is *immutable*.

 This leads to the following implementation.
 The list's state is a unique set whose values are pairs $(x, p)$, where $x$ is the actual value (e.g., a character), and $p$ is a *unique immutable position* drawn from some totally ordered set.
 The user-visible state of the list is the list of values $x$ ordered by their positions $p$.
 Operations are implemented as:
 - $insert(x, i)$: The inserting user looks up the positions $p_L, p_R$ of the values to the left and right (indices $i$ and $i+1$), generates a unique new position $p$ such that $p_L < p < p_R$, and calls $add((x, p))$ on the unique set.
 - $delete(i)$: The deleting user finds the element $e$ of the unique set at index $i$, then calls $delete(e)$ on the unique set.

 Of course, to complete the implementation, we need a totally ordered set with the ability to create a unique new position in between any two existing positions.
-This is the hard part---in fact, the hardest part of any CRDT---and we don't have space to go into it here; you should use a library for it (TODO: link?).
+This is the hard part---in fact, the hardest part of any CRDT---and we don't have space to go into it here; you should probably use a library.
 Generally, solutions involve a tree, sorted by the tree walk on nodes; you create a unique new position in between $p_L$ and $p_R$ by adding a new leaf somewhere between $p_L$ and $p_R$, e.g., as a right child of $p_L$.

 The important lesson here is that we had to translate indices (the language of normal, non-CRDT lists) into immutable positions (what the user actually means when they say "insert here").
 This leads to our second principle of CRDT design:

-**Principle 2.** Express operations in terms of user intention---what the operation means to the user, intuitively.
+<a name="principle-2"></a>**Principle 2.** Express operations in terms of user intention---what the operation means to the user, intuitively.
 This might differ from the closest ordinary data type operation.

 The principle works because users often have some idea what one operation should do in the face of concurrent operations.
 E.g., typing after a word should insert the new characters at that word, independently of other users' typing at the beginning of the document.
 If you can capture that intuition, the resulting operations won't conflict.